Dynamics of the anisotropic conformal Horava theory versus its kinetic-conformal formulation: Hamiltonian analysis of the anisotropic conformal theory

 Although the two constraints (\ref{pncero}) and (\ref{picero}) are also present in the kinetic-conformal theory \cite{Bellorin:2013zbp}, the anisotropic Weyl symmetry modifies their behavior.
 Indeed, since $NP_N$ and $\pi$ are the generators of the Weyl scalings on $(N,P_N)$ and $(g_{ij},\pi^{ij})$ respectively, we have that in the anisotropic conformal theory the combination,

 is the generator of the anisotropic Weyl scalings (the numerical factor follows from the conformal weights defined in (\ref{conformaltrans})).
-Hence this combination is a first-class constraint.
-In the kinetic-conformal theory there is not any first class behavior associated to $\pi$ or $P_N$ since there is no Weyl symmetry.
+Hence, this combination is a first-class constraint.
+In the kinetic-conformal theory there is no first-class behavior associated with $\pi$ or $P_N$ since there is no Weyl symmetry.
 In the anisotropic conformal theory it is convenient to replace the constraint $\pi = 0$ by the constraint $\varpi = 0$.
 This is similar to the way the generator of the purely spatial diffeomorphisms of the full theory is defined as a combination of two constraints, see (\ref{momentumconstraintconf}).

 The Hamiltonian, with the primary constraints added, is

 where

 $\mathcal{H}^i = 0$ is a primary constraint defined by